Exponential martingales and changes of measure for counting processes: Examples

+We conclude that the second moment condition of Corollary \ref{coro:mainPoissonMGCrit} yields the result, using $\eps$ such that $\beta\eps d<1$. { $\Box$}

+The above is the extension of criterion $(25)$ of \cite{MR2726223} from $a>1$ to $a\ge 1$ mentioned earlier.
+For the case of intensities predictable with respect to the filtration generated by $N$, the existence of nonexplosive counting processes with intensities affinely bounded by the total number of jumps as in Example \ref{example:ExistenceLinearChange} is well known, see Example 4.4.5 of \cite{MR2189574}.
+The abstract construction of Example \ref{example:ExistenceLinearChange} covers the general case of intensities predictable with respect to $(\FFF_t)$ and yields a family $(\Omega, \FFF_t, Q_t)_{t\ge0}$ of probability spaces such that $(N_s)_{s\le t}$ has intensity $\mu$ on $[0,t]$ under $Q_t$, here $Q_t$ is the measure with Radon-Nikodym derivative $\EEE(H\cdot M)_t$ with respect to $P$.
+Additional structure on the probability space is needed to guarantee the existence of the inverse limit $(\Omega, \sigma(\cup_{t\ge0} \FFF_t), Q)$ with the restriction of $Q$ to $\FFF_t$ being equal to $Q_t$, such that $(N_s)_{s\ge0}$ has intensity $\mu$ under $Q$, see \cite{MR0096768} and \cite{MR0309184}.
+Such conditions can usually be assumed fulfilled in concrete cases by working with a suitable canonical choice of $\Omega$, but we will not pursue this any further.

-If the process $\mu$ is exactly affine in the sense that $\mu^i_t=\alpha+\beta\sum_{j=1}^d N^j_{t-}$, the martingale property of $\EEE(H\cdot M)$ may be obtained by direct calculation.
-However, this does not in itself imply that the same result holds when we only have $\mu^i_t\le \alpha+\beta\sum_{j=1}^d N^j_{t-}$.
-In general, such ``monotonicity'' properties of the martingale property for exponential martingales do not hold, see for example \citep{K1983}, Example 1.13.
+If the process $\mu$ is exactly affine in the sense that $\mu^i_t=\alpha+\beta\sum_{j=1}^d N^j_{t-}$, and $N$ is a homogeneous Poisson process, the martingale property of $\EEE(H\cdot M)$ may be obtained by direct calculation.
+However, this does not in itself imply that the same result holds when we only have the inequality $\mu^i_t\le \alpha+\beta\sum_{j=1}^d N^j_{t-}$.
+In general, such ``monotonicity'' properties of the martingale property for exponential martingales do not hold, see for example \cite{MR1299529}, Example 1.13.

 Next, we consider two examples involving intensities given as solutions to stochastic differential equations.
+Such intensities allow for the construction of models with interacting counting processes and diffusions as discussed in for example \cite{AzizEtAl2012}.
 In both cases, we assume given a Brownian motion relative to the given filtration $(\FFF_t)$, meaning in the $d$-dimensional case that $(W^i)^2_t-t$ is an $(\FFF_t)$ martingale for $i\le d$ and $W^i_tW^j_t$ is an $(\FFF_t)$ martingale for $i,j\le d$ with $i\neq j$.
-We denote such a process an $(\FFF_t)$-Brownian motion.
-By L{\'e}vy's characterisation of Brownian motion for general filtered probability spaces, see Theorem IV.33.1 of \citep{W2000B}, this requirement ensures that the characteristic properties of the Brownian motion interact well with the filtration $(\FFF_t)$.
+We denote such a process an $(\FFF_t)$ Brownian motion.
+By L{\'e}vy's characterisation of Brownian motion for general filtered probability spaces, see Theorem IV.33.1 of \cite{MR1780932}, this requirement ensures that the characteristic properties of the Brownian motion interact well with the filtration $(\FFF_t)$.
 By $\MM(d,d)$, we denote the set of $d\times d$ matrices with real entries.